Samir984/chess-backend/README.md

 ### For Friend Mode:

 - **A Set data structure is used to manage player connections.** When a player connects in Friend Mode, their data is stored in the Set with a UserId key, and an invitation link is sent.
 The player shares this link with their friend.
-When the friend connects, both players are added to the GameQueue, and their information is removed from the Set.
+When the friend connects, both players are added to the GameQueue, and their information is delete from the Set.

 <br>